 Are you looking for a Friendly Children’s Dentist in Lincoln, NE?

 Finding a children’s dentist office can sometimes be a little difficult.
 Parents want a place they can trust and a place that offers wonderful dental care.
-Visiting the dentist for kids can be a scary place.
+Visiting the dentist can be a scary place for children.
 For most adult patients dental anxiety has usually stemmed from a bad childhood dental experience.
-It is important to find a children’s dentist that is knowledgeable, friendly, and enthusiastic about working with children.
+So, it is important to find a children’s dentist or a “Lincoln dentist near me” that is knowledgeable, friendly, and enthusiastic about working with children.

 If you are in need of a children’s dentist in Lincoln, NE that is patient-centered, gentle and kind, look no further than Lincoln Family Dentistry.
-You will enjoy meeting Dr. Kelly O’Hara and admiring the excellent chair side manner and positive reinforcements she will give to children of all ages.
-This children’s dentist educates with a purpose of providing children with the information they need to be healthy and have a beautiful smile throughout their life.
+You will enjoy meeting Dr. Kelly O’Hara and Dr. Brooke Kittell and admiring the excellent chair side manner and positive reinforcements they will give to children of all ages.
+These children’s dentists educate with the purpose of providing children with all of the information they need to be healthy and have a beautiful smile throughout their life.

 Dr. Kelly O’Hara used to be a high school English teacher before making the switch to Dentistry.
 Therefore this children’s dentist knows what inspires and motivates children the most and explains it in a positive way.